 Searching through the over 220 posts is now easier with the Google search function, which directs you to posts inside and outside the website.
 There’s also a gray banner with a click-on function for countries, tags underneath post titles and suggestions at the end of posts.
 The index by topic page provides information about topics, countries, dates, and a brief description of the content of each post., There is also an archives column at the right.
-So, browse, please, browse.
+So, browse, please, browse and comment.

 Comment, comment, comment!
 And, if you’d like to be interviewed, please see the interview/contact page.
 (Link)

 After Ronald Reagan was elected in 1980, the bottom fell out of the job market in US higher education–although it was much better then than it is now.
 At that point I had a PhD in German literature and a substantial list of publications.
 I was teaching on one-year contracts and applying for jobs every year.
 It seemed to me that there were about 10-15 jobs open annually in my field of early modern German literature and 400-500 people applying for them.
 What to do?
 Eventually I did what I said I’d never do and went back to graduate school, this time in linguistics and Teaching English as a Foreign Language at the University of Pittsburgh.